azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GWDU82MGV/his-butler-imprisoned">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G2XU0714G/the-story-of-will-the-reaper">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">There’s a potent new drug plaguing the backstreets of London, and it’s being sold in<br>stolen Phantomhive candy wrappers.
-The Young Master is being set up, but what manner of<br>man wants him to take the fall?</p>
+<p align="center">Will and Grell are tasked with training the new students of the Reaper Association.
+As<br>they lead the recruits through the process, Will reflects on the past, when he and<br>Grell first teamed up to take the Reaper exam.</p>
 </td>
 </tr>
 </table>